-Key West, Florida is the southernmost city of continental USA and gives you a chance of enjoying the much sought-after Caribbean vibe without ever leaving the states.
+Key West, Florida is the southernmost city of the United States and gives you a chance of enjoying the much sought-after Caribbean vibe without ever leaving the states.

 The island is rich in History, combining 19th-century history with its vast tropical charms to create a haven for adventurers and historians alike.
 This town mashes together brightly colored picturesque colonial houses with lush tropical gardens.

 Disclaimer: We have some affiliate links below, if you make any purchases from them we will earn a commission.

 Its narrow streets are lined with vintage shops, eateries, and watering holes.
 The coastline as well is breathtaking and is graced by the azure waters of the Atlantic and Gulf stream that boards the island on either side.

 With all this, it’s easy to see why Key West travel is on the rise and an essential port of call for cruise ships.
 We’ve decided to come up with all the fun things to do in Key West, Florida while on a cruise.

 One of the most popular streets in Key West is Duval Street.
 This is the main street on the island stretching from Mallory Square to the Southernmost point.
 This street contains most of the towns bustle with vintage eateries, watering holes, and artsy shops.

 Through the high seasons, the streets are crowded with people looking for fun.
 Expect to have fun and meet new people as you explore the art galleries, unique boutiques, food joints and much more.

 One of the most popular activities in Key West is the treasure hunt.
 Shipwrecks and their loot once made this town one of the richest in the USA.
 There is a well-known treasure hunter called Mel Fisher who made the discovery of “Attocha” the sunken vessels.